-In the north of Colombia, in the El Magdalena region where the land has been spoiled by excessive animal husbandry, 67 farmers are currently planting and looking after 1561 hectares of woodland as a source of timber for Faber-Castell.
-The species planted is Gmelina arborea, commonly known as "Melina", a quick-growing deciduous tree that originally came from Asia and is particularly suitable for making pencils.
-The trunks attain a girth of 20 to 25 cm after seven years; after felling the farmers receive 30% of the proceeds from the timber.
+In the north of Colombia, in the El Magdalena region where the land has been spoiled by excessive animal husbandry, 51 farmers are currently planting and looking after 1561 hectares of woodland as a source of timber for Faber-Castell.
+The species planted is Gmelina arborea, commonly known as "Gmelina", a quick-growing deciduous tree that originally came from Asia and is particularly suitable for making pencils.
+The trunks attain a girth of 20 to 25 cm after seven years; after harvesting the farmers receive 30% of the proceeds from the timber.
 It is planned to extend the area of woodland to 3000 hectares (30 sq.km) by 2014.

-The Faber-Castell forestry project is part of a large-scale restructuring programme in the municipalities along the Rio Magdalena and is expected to save the region in ecological terms, as well as to stabilise it economically and politically.
+The Faber-Castell forestry project is part of a large-scale restructuring programme in the municipalities along the Rio Magdalena and is expected to support the region in ecological terms, as well as to stabilize it economically and politically.
 Investor Faber-Castell offers the farmers a future whilst securing our own raw materials supply from ecologically sound sources.
-A unique afforestation project, as confirmed by Jean-Guénolé Cornet, a forest and climate expert at the Office Nationale des Forêts (ONF), a French state-owned concern whose international subsidiary ONFI has been attempting since 2001 to halt the progressive deforestation in Colombia.
-"The municipalities along the Rio Magdalena were looking for a way out of the traditionally predominant cattle raising and its associated soil erosion, that regularly leads to flooding and crop failures", he said.
+"The municipalities along the Rio Magdalena were looking for a way out of the traditionally predominant cattle raising and its associated soil erosion, that regularly lead to flooding and crop failures", says Jean-Guénolé Cornet, a forest and climate expert at the Office Nationale des Forêts (ONF).

-The forestry project has gained highest recognition: The UN have certified it for the 'Clean Development Mechanisms' programme.
-Due to this certification, Faber-Castell is the first private company in the world entitled to deal in emission certificates from forests, as foreseen by the Kyoto protocol to reduce world-wide emissions of carbon dioxide.
+The forestry project has gained highest recognition: The UN has certified it for the 'Clean Development Mechanisms' programme.
+Due to this certification, Faber-Castell is the first private company in the world entitled to deal with emission certificates from forests, as foreseen by the Kyoto protocol to reduce world-wide emissions of carbon dioxide.

-In order to monitor the effectiveness of the project, Faber-Castell has ascertained the $CO_2$ absorption of the Colombian forests in accordance with the CDM project analysis.
+In order to monitor the effectiveness of the project, Faber-Castell has ascertained the CO_2 absorption of the Colombian forests in accordance with the CDM project analysis.
 In retrospect over the last three years, a continuous increase in absorption has been observed.
 Where the value was 33,578 tonnes in 2009, it rose to 103,122 in 2011.
-Faber-Castell has set itself the goal of achieving a $CO_2$ absorption rate of 1,159,680 tonnes by 2029 in accordance with the CDM project analysis through the Colombian forests.
+Faber-Castell has set itself the goal of achieving a CO_2 absorption rate of 1,159,680 tonnes by 2029 in accordance with the CDM project analysis through the Colombian forests.

-8. CO2-CALCULATION
+8. CO2-NEUTRAL PROJECT & CERTIFICATION

-The Faber-Castell Group systematically records greenhouse gas emissions in order to identify potential areas of optimisation.
+The Faber-Castell Group systematically records greenhouse gas emissions in order to identify potential areas of optimization.
 These records are especially important as a means of increasing the use of renewable energy and objectively measuring the positive impact of the company's tree plantations.

 In 2010/11, Faber-Castell decided to engage the help of external experts to measure climate-relevant data at all its production sites worldwide.
-In collaboration with an external institute, the company measured its overall carbon footprint in accordance with the latest standards and scientific insights.
-Emissions were analysed and calculated in accordance with the Corporate Accounting and Reporting Standard of the Greenhouse Gas Protocol Initiative, otherwise known as the GHG Protocol.
+In collaboration with external institutes and in accordance with the standards GHG Protocol and ISO 14064, the company measured its overall carbon footprint for the years 2009/10, 2010/11 and 2012/2013.